 The GGE Biplot analysis provided a clear understanding of genotype performance, stability, and adaptability across the two environments (E1 Punjab and E2 Himachal).
-For grain yield per plant (GYP), genotypes G17 (HI8777) and G20 (RAJ4238) showed high mean performance along with better stability across environments, whereas genotypes G1 (HD3226) in Environment 1 and G21 (HD3321) in Environment 2 showed adaptability in individual environment.
+For grain yield per plant (GYP), genotypes G17 (HI8777) and G20 (RAJ4238) showed high mean performance along with better stability across environments, whereas genotypes G1 (HD3226) in Environment 1 and G21 (HD3321) in Environment 2 showed adaptability in individual environments.
 For grains per ear (GPE), genotype G17 (HI8777) was identified as stable and high performing and G17 is superior performer in environment 1 and G26 (PBW550) in environment 2, for productive tillers (PT) genotype G4 (HS490) exhibited relatively better stability, while genotypes G16 (HI1620) in environment 1 and G10 (HPW360) in environment 2 On the other hand the protein content trait showed non-significant genotype × environment interaction, indicating stable expression across both environments (E1 and E2).
 The GGE Biplot also showed minimal dispersion among genotypes, suggesting that selection for protein content can be effectively based on mean performance, with genotype G10 (HPW360) showing consistently higher values.
 Overall, the study showed that selection of superior genotypes should be based on both mean performance and stability across environments.
-Genotypes such as G17 (HI8777) and G20 (RAJ4238) can be recommended for wider adaptation, while genotypes those are good performers in the different environment may be utilized under targeted conditions.
-Our study was conducted across two environments only which may be limit the overall assessment of genotype × environment interaction and stability so the Inclusion of more locations and multi-year evaluation would provide a more deep understanding of genotype performance and adaptability .
+Genotypes such as G17 (HI8777) and G20 (RAJ4238) can be recommended for wider adaptation, while genotypes that are good performers in the different environments may be utilized under targeted conditions.
+Our study was conducted across two environments only, which may limit the overall assessment of genotype × environment interaction and stability.
+The inclusion of more locations and multi-year evaluation would provide a deeper understanding of genotype performance and adaptability .
 There are no ethical issues involved in this study.
 The research was conducted under standard agricultural experimental conditions without involving any human or animal subjects.

 Disclaimer (Artificial intelligence)